4.2 Exporting Data to Delimited Files

 #> 5 five 5 e

-2. Write R code to export my_data into a delimited file called “my_data_na.csv” with # as the delimiter and use 999 as the indicator for missing values.
+2. Write R code to export my_data into a delimited file called “my_data_na.csv” to the same directory created in Q1 with # as the delimiter and use 999 as the indicator for missing values.